-8 surprising facts about identity theft you need to know
+8 truths about identity theft you should be aware of

-Anyone, young and old, can become a victim of identity theft, and there are many warning signs (opens in new tab).
-We've previously identified eight types of identity theft.
+Anyone, young and old, can become a victim of identity theft, and there are many warning signs.
 Here are a few more things worth knowing about the criminal enterprise.

 A Techradar Choice for Best Identity Theft Protection (opens in new tab)